Muonic Force Behind Flavor Anomalies: Light phenomenology

 Consequently, an explanation of \RK and the $b\to s\mu\mu$ anomalies requires sizable $X \mu\mu$ couplings.

-Let us now consider the one-loop contributions to $(g-2)_\mu$ from $X_\mu$ and either $e$, $\mu$ or $\tau$ running in the loop (and forget for the moment about the UV completions).
+Let us now consider the one-loop contributions to $(g-2)_\mu$ from $X_\mu$ and either $e$, $\mu$ or $\tau$ running in the loop (forgetting for the moment about UV completions).
 For $e$ and $\tau$ running in the loop, the $X_\mu$ couplings are flavor violating, a possibility suggested in~\cite{Altmannshofer:2016brv}.
-The $(g-2)_\mu$ excess can in principle be explained by the flavor violating $X\mu\tau$ coupling, with $m_X>1.7\,\GeV$.
+The $(g-2)_\mu$ excess can, in principle, be explained by the flavor-violating $X\mu\tau$ coupling, with $m_X>1.7\,\GeV$.
 In contrast, the $Xe \mu$ coupling leads to a negative contributions to $\Delta a_\mu$.
-For the flavor conserving option, with $X_\mu$ coupling to muons inducing the $(g-2)_\mu$ at one loop, is viable, as long as vector couplings are larger than axial ones, see the discussion in Section~\ref{sec:g-2}.
-If we want to explain $(g-2)_\mu$ and the anomalies in rare $B$ decays at the same time, the requirement of a sizable $X \mu\mu$ coupling to explain the latter precludes an explanation of $(g-2)_\mu$ predominantly through flavor violating $X \mu\tau$ couplings.
-The presence of both $X\mu\tau$ and $X\mu\mu$ couplings would lead to too large $\text{BR}(\tau \to 3 \mu)$ in conflict with experimental bounds~\cite{Hayasaka:2010np}.
+For the flavor-conserving option, with $X_\mu$ coupling to muons, inducing the $(g-2)_\mu$ in the loop is viable, as long as vector couplings are larger than axial ones, see the discussion in Section~\ref{sec:g-2}.
+If we want to explain $(g-2)_\mu$ and the anomalies in rare $B$ decays at the same time, the requirement of a sizable $X \mu\mu$ coupling to explain the latter precludes an explanation of $(g-2)_\mu$ predominantly through flavor-violating $X \mu\tau$ couplings.
+The presence of both $X\mu\tau$ and $X\mu\mu$ couplings would lead to a too large $\text{BR}(\tau \to 3 \mu)$ in conflict with experimental bounds~\cite{Hayasaka:2010np}.
 This leaves us with the possibility that both the $(g-2)_\mu$ and rare $B$ decay anomalies could be due to flavor diagonal $X\mu\mu$ couplings.